calebrudder/sumDigits/README.md

 # sumDigits

-Write a function that takes a number and repeatedly sums the digit until there is only one.
+Write a function that takes a number and repeatedly sums the digits until there is only one digits.
 Return that number.
 <br>
 # Example:
 <br>